 Borrowings have been supported to fund major long term community infrastructure rather than rates revenue.
-This draft budget proposes \$5.06 million in new borrowing. \$4.06 million to complete the Greater Shepparton Regional Sports Precinct and \$1 million to commence the design and investigation works for the proposed new Shepparton Art Museum (SAM).
+This budget includes \$5.06 million in new borrowings. \$4.06 million to complete the Greater Shepparton Regional Sports Precinct and \$1 million to commence the design and investigation works for the proposed new Shepparton Art Museum (SAM).

-The proposed budget was developed through a rigorous process of consultation and review and Council endorses it as financially responsible.
-I encourage you to read the remainder of this document, in conjunction with our revised Council Plan 2013-2017 and I look forward to receiving your submission.
+The budget was developed through a rigorous process of consultation and review and Council endorses it as financially responsible.
+I encourage you to read the remainder of this document, in conjunction with our revised Council Plan 2013-2017.